yasirhossain/weather-app/README.md

 For the sake of time, I had to forego some additional UI polish and erro-handling.
 Would be the next steps post-MVP.
 Using Open Weather API also doesn't allow for https, which I solve by using Dark Sky API instead.

 # Next Steps
-1. Error-handling
+1. More Error-handling
-2. Loading animations and cues
 2. Add ability to add / compare cities
 3. Icons per weather condition
-4. Additional animations (for ex. cards sliding into view)
-5. Current forecast more detailed
+4. Current forecast more detailed
-6. More info button on each weather card to give wind, precipitation etc.
+5. More info button on each weather card to give wind, precipitation etc.
-7. Strip out additional code
-8. Break out React components further
+6. Break out React components further
-9. Additional support beyond modern browsers
+7. Additional support beyond modern browsers

 # Setup
 1. Clone project